 You’ve probably heard that a clean, organized environment leads to a better and more organized mindset.
 But can you guess how big of an impact the cleanliness of your bedroom has on your sleep quality and mood?
 A messy and disorganized bedroom can actually become a source of stress instead of a place for relaxation.
 In fact, studies suggest that living in a messy, disorganized environment can make you feel more depressed, stressed, and fatigued.
 Living in a clean home, however, is associated with better physical and mental health.
+Indeed, spring cleanups are a great way to improve your mood.

 1. Clean out your nightstand and dresser